satfra/DiFfRG_current/README.md

 - [CMake](https://www.cmake.org/) for the build systems of DiFfRG, deal.ii and other libraries.
 - [GNU Make](https://www.gnu.org/software/make/) or another generator of your choice.
 - A compiler supporting at least the C++20 standard.
 This project is only tested using the [GCC](https://gcc.gnu.org/) compiler suite, as well as with `AppleClang`, but in principle, ICC or standard Clang should also work.
-- LAPACK and BLAS in some form, e.g. [OpenBlas](https://www.openblas.net/).
 - The GNU Scientific Library [GSL](https://www.gnu.org/software/gsl/).
 If not found by DiFfRG, it will try to install it by itself.
 - [Doxygen](https://www.doxygen.org/) and [graphviz](https://www.graphviz.org/download/) to build the documentation.
+- [Python](https://www.python.org/) is used in the library both for visualization purposes and within the build system of DiFfRG.

 The following requirements are optional:
-- [Python](https://www.python.org/) is used in the library for visualization purposes.
-Furthermore, adaptive phase diagram calculation is implemented as a python routine.
 - [ParaView](https://www.paraview.org/), a program to visualize and post-process the vtk data saved by DiFfRG when treating FEM discretizations.
 - [CUDA](https://developer.nvidia.com/cuda-toolkit) for integration routines on the GPU, which gives a huge speedup for the calculation of fully momentum dependent flow equations (10 - 100x).
 In case you wish to use CUDA, make sure you have a compiler available on your system compatible with your version of `nvcc`, e.g. `g++`<=13.2 for CUDA 12.5